 The Company applies ASC 740 related to accounting for uncertainty in income taxes.
 The Company's reserves related to income taxes are based on a determination of whether, and how much of, a tax benefit taken by the Company in its tax filings or positions is more likely than not to be realized following resolution of any potential contingencies present related to the tax benefit.
-At December 31, 2018, and 2017 the Company had no unrecognized tax benefits.
-Interest and penalty charges, if any, related to unrecognized tax benefits would be classified as income tax expense in the accompanying consolidated statements of operations.
+At December 31, 2019, and 2018 the Company had no unrecognized tax benefits.
+Interest and penalty charges, if any, related to unrecognized tax benefits would be classified as income tax expense in the accompanying consolidated statements of operations and comprehensive loss.